hstarmans/hexastorm/developer.md

 binary only works on the GNU/Linux 11 (bullseye).
 No sources are available and it cannot be recompiled.
 There is a new version of this camera by arducam but its driver cannot be used by UC-621.
 The new version uses the libcam driver.
 My camera is not libcam compatabile.
 For more information see https://github.com/ArduCAM/MIPI_Camera.
-Install my version of the Python libary available at [ArducamPython](https://github.com/hstarmans/Arducampython).
+Before you install my arducampython wrapper.
+I have the following notes.
 The following lines need to be in the /boot/config.txt for the arducam to work.
 If all is well you should see the camera via i2cdetect -y 10;
 ```